modin-project/modin/docs/flow/modin/core/io/index.rst

 Dispatcher Classes Workflow Overview
 ''''''''''''''''''''''''''''''''''''

-Call from ``read_*`` function of execution-specific IO class (for example, ``PandasOnRayIO`` for Ray engine and pandas storage format) is forwarded to the ``_read`` function of file format-specific class (for example ``CSVDispatcher`` for CSV files), where function parameters are preprocessed to check if they are supported (otherwise default pandas implementation is used) and compute some metadata common for all partitions.
-Then file is splitted into chunks (mechanism of splitting is described below) and using this data, tasks are launched on the remote workers.
-After remote tasks are finished, additional results postprocessing is performed, and new query compiler with imported data will be returned.
+Calls from ``read_*`` functions of execution-specific IO classes (for example, ``PandasOnRayIO`` for Ray engine and pandas storage format) are forwarded to the ``_read`` function of the file format-specific class (for example ``CSVDispatcher`` for CSV files), where function parameters are preprocessed to check if they are supported (defaulting to pandas if not) and common metadata is computed for all partitions.
+The file is then split into chunks (splitting mechanism described below) and the data is used to launch tasks on the remote workers.
+After the remote tasks finish, additional postprocessing is performed on the results, and a new query compiler with the imported data will be returned.

 Data File Splitting Mechanism
 '''''''''''''''''''''''''''''

-Modin file splitting mechanism differs depending on the data format type:
+Modin's file splitting mechanism differs depending on the data format type:

-* text format type - file is splitted into bytes according user specified needs.
+* text format type - the file is split into bytes according to user specified arguments(?).
-  In the simplest case, when no row related parameters (such as ``nrows`` or ``skiprows``) are passed, data chunks limits (start and end bytes) are derived by just roughly dividing the file size by the number of partitions (chunks can slightly differ between each other because usually end byte may occurs inside a line and in that case the last byte of the line should be used instead of initial value).
-In other cases the same splitting into bytes is used, but chunks sizes are defined according to the number of lines that each partition should contain.
+  In the simplest case, when no row related parameters (such as ``nrows`` or ``skiprows``) are passed, data chunk limits (start and end bytes) are derived by dividing the file size by the number of partitions (chunks can slightly differ between each other because usually end byte may occurs inside a line and in that case the last byte of the line should be used instead of initial value).
+In other cases the same splitting mechanism is used, but chunks sizes are defined according to the number of lines that each partition should contain.

-* columnar store type - file is splitted by even distribution of columns that should be read between chunks.
+* columnar store type - the file is split so that each chunk contains approximately the same number of columns.

-* SQL type - chunking is obtained by wrapping initial SQL query into query that specifies initial row offset and number of rows in the chunk.
+* SQL type - chunking is obtained by wrapping initial SQL query with a query that specifies initial row offset and number of rows in the chunk.

 After file splitting is complete, chunks data is passed to the parser functions